molily/testing-angular/end-to-end-testing.md

 Protractor’s control flow implementation led to inconsistencies and bugs.
 The underlying WebDriverJS library removed the feature, so Protractor had to deprecate it as well.
 This means you need to use `async` / `await` to explicitly wait for a command to finish.

-As a result, Protrator lost a useful feature.
+As a result, Protractor lost a useful feature.
 Protractor’s contenders, namely Cypress and WebDriver.io, still allow to write asynchronous test code in a synchronous manner.

 Without the control flow, you practically need to disable the “wait for Angular” feature as well.
 This means both key Protractor features have lapsed.